-Data from the ongoing trial suggest that ADA levels have been strongly correlated with serum uric acid levels.
-We have observed that ImmTOR has reduced the formation of ADAs in a dose-dependent manner, which we believe enables pegadricase to maintain its clinical activity for extended durations as compared to pegadricase administered without ImmTOR.
+Data from the trial suggested that ADA levels were strongly correlated with serum uric acid levels.
+We have observed that ImmTOR reduced the formation of ADAs in a dose-dependent manner, which we believe enabled pegadricase to maintain clinical activity for extended durations as compared to pegadricase administered without ImmTOR.

-Data from the ongoing trial suggest that sustained control of serum uric acid near 0 mg/dL may lead to reduction in uric acid deposits as measured by DECT imaging.
+Data from the trial suggest that sustained control of serum uric acid near 0 mg/dL led to reduction in uric acid deposits as measured by DECT imaging.

-As of December 17, 2018, approximately 29% of patients receiving SEL-212 reported a gout flare during their first month of the trial.
-This is followed by a decline in flare rates during the remainder of the therapy (Figure 13).
+Approximately 29% of patients who received SEL-212 reported a gout flare during their first month of the trial.
+This was followed by a decline in flare rates during the remainder of the therapy (Figure 13).
 By comparison, 50% of patients reported a flare during the first month in the control cohorts receiving pegadricase alone before treatment was stopped due to loss of efficacy and safety.